awkena/qrlabelr/README.md

 To create field plot labels with functions, use the `field_label()` function.
 The versatility and flexibility of the function allow for the creation of rectangular labels based on any template, where the page setting and label dimension parameters can be defined by the user using specific arguments.

-For instance, to create field plot labels based on the the Avery 94241 template, the `field_label()` function can be modified by supplying all required information as arguments to the function's parameters, as seen in the code snippet below:
+For instance, to create field plot labels based on the the Avery 94241 template (https://www.avery.com/blank/labels/94241), the `field_label()` function can be modified by supplying all required information as arguments to the function's parameters, as seen in the code snippet below:

 ``` r
 library(qrlabelr)